terkelg/awesome-creative-coding/readme.md

 - [Introduction to shaders](https://aerotwist.com/tutorials/an-introduction-to-shaders-part-1/) - Part 1 of an introduction to shaders using threejs.
 - [Three.js 101](https://medium.com/@necsoft/three-js-101-hello-world-part-1-443207b1ebe1) - Introduction to three.js from a creative coder perspective.
-- [Experimenting with Three.js shaders and the ShaderMaterial](http://blog.2pha.com/experimenting-threejs-shaders-and-shadermaterial) - Introduction to custom mesh shader materials.
 - [lwjgl: Shaders](https://github.com/mattdesl/lwjgl-basics/wiki/Shaders) - Shader tutorial in the context of lwjgl-basics.
 - [Shaders: A primer](https://notes.underscorediscovery.com/shaders-a-primer/) - A primer on shaders.
 - [Shaders: Second stage](https://notes.underscorediscovery.com/shaders-second-stage/) - The second part to the previous.